-An annotated list of the collections in the Economists' Papers Project is located here.
+An annotated list of the collections in the Archive of Economic Thought is located here.

-Duke’s collections contain a wealth of research material on virtually every area of 20th century economic thought.
+Duke’s collections contain a wealth of economic research materials, including resources on game theory, public policy, growth theory, and many other areas.
 The sizes of the collections vary from very small collections of a few folders to hundreds of linear feet of material.
 Each of the collections has distinctive research value.
 Some contain all professional correspondence as well as the notes, drafts, and manuscripts of major works.
 Others contain information on political involvement, records of professional involvement (e.g., editorial boards, conference participation, etc.), and personal biographical material.
 Most of the collections are from economists working in America but include large aggregations of research material on areas worldwide.

 In addition to the papers of individual economists, the library also holds the records of several organizations and journals important for the history of economic thought.
 Chief among them are the records of the American Economic Association, founded in 1885.
 This collection consists of more than 350 linear feet of materials and includes the records (correspondence and referee files, accepted articles, papers and proceedings) of the American Economic Review.